rjozefowicz/rapid-lambda/README.md

 </dependency>
 ```

-and the just inject client in your service classes.
+and then inject client in your service class.

 ```java
 @Inject